siderolabs/terraform-provider-talos/docs/resources/cluster.md

 - `client_configuration` (Attributes) The Talos client configuration.
 Use client_configuration_wo when using ephemeral resources. (see [below for nested schema](#nestedatt--client_configuration))
 - `client_configuration_wo` (Attributes, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Write-only variant of client_configuration for use with ephemeral resources.
 Requires Terraform 1.11+. (see [below for nested schema](#nestedatt--client_configuration_wo))
+- `control_plane_nodes` (List of String) List of all control plane node IPs used for etcd health checks.
+Defaults to [node].
+Required for HA clusters where all control plane IPs must be listed.
 - `endpoint` (String) The endpoint to use when connecting to the node.
 Defaults to node.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))